hal9ai/hal9/website/learn/concepts/llm.md

 # Large Language Models

-Learn foundational concepts like autoencoders, embeddings, transformers, and attention that lead to the development of GPTs and LLMs that exhibit advanced emergent abilities that generate content effectively.
+This section presents foundational concepts related to Large Language Models (LLMs) like autoencoders, embeddings, transformers, and attention which lead to the development of GPTs which showcase emergent text-generation abilities.

 ## Embeddings